GRAMAYEBIE/gram/README.md

 ## 🔭 What I'm Currently Working On

 - **Project A:** EDUCPRO.
-An intelligente platform tho predict the dropping out of scholl follow by conselor AI and the last part is the recommandation for those are going to university based on their performance
+An intelligente platform that predict the dropping out of scholl follow by conselor AI and the last part is the recommandation for those are going to university based on their performance
 - **Project B:** ILIVON

 ## 🌱 Currently Learning